 Follow up promptly and with purpose with those warm connections you made.
 Lunch, coffee, guest blog, mentor, referral, Skype, phone call, collaboration, link swap are only a few reasons to reach out and continue.

-Relationships take time, effort and commitment.
-Some grow, some go, but you won’t know which until you take the actions.
+Relationships take time, effort, and commitment.
+Some grow, some go, but you won’t know which until you take the action.

-If you’ve ever been on an elevator and between floors someone asked you the question, “What do you do?” even if your response was “I’m a student,” you delivered an elevator speech.
-The elevator speech is really important to a job search and should be developed, practiced and perfected, but not to the point of seeming rehearsed or canned.
-It should be second nature.
-Conversational yet concise is best but most importantly, short.
+If you’ve ever been on an elevator and between floors and someone asked you the question, “What do you do?” even if your response was “I’m a student,” you delivered an elevator speech.
+The elevator speech is critical to a job search and should be developed, practiced, and perfected.
+It should come out naturally to the point of being second nature.
+Conversational yet concise is best but, most importantly, short.
 Less than 30 seconds is all it takes.
 Not rushed, just short.

 Think of it as a door opener or advertisement that draws in the listener by getting their attention and wanting to hear more.
-Communicate the value you could provide in a sentence or two and then try to open up the conversation.
+Communicate the value you could provide in a sentence or two, and then try to open up the conversation.
 In the simplest sense, it may be just to communicate your availability and tell your story.
-You may need several variations depending on the situation such as for networking, interviewing, career fairs, or even casual social encounters.
+However, you may need several variations depending on the situation, such as for networking, interviewing, career fairs, or even casual social encounters.